-- A26.
-Before the construction of any utility works associated with the development, the Applicant must obtain relevant approvals from service providers. - A27.
-Before the commencement of operation of the development, the Applicant must obtain a Compliance Certificate for water and sewerage infrastructure servicing of the site under section 73 of the Sydney Water Act 1994. - A28.
-Before the issuing of a Subdivision Works or Construction Certificate for any stage of the development, the Applicant (whether or not a constitutional corporation) is to provide evidence, satisfactory to the Certifier, that arrangements have been made for the provision of communication facilities to the development.
+- A24.
+Before the construction of any utility works associated with the development, the Applicant must obtain relevant approvals from service providers. - A25.
+Before the commencement of operation of the development, the Applicant must obtain a Compliance Certificate for water and sewerage infrastructure servicing of the site under section 73 of the Sydney Water Act 1994. - A26.
+The Applicant must demonstrate that the carrier has confirmed in writing they are satisfied that the fibre ready facilities are fit for purpose. - A27.
+Before the issuing of the Occupation Certificate for the development the Applicant must demonstrate that the carrier has confirmed in writing it is satisfied that the fibre ready facilities are fit for purpose.